Published by Sudbury Historical Society, Massachusetts, 1968

 First Edition

-Add to basketHardcover.
-Condition: Very Good+.
+Softcover.
+Condition: Near Fine.
 Dust Jacket Condition: No Dust Jacket.
-Revised Edition.
-This books was compiled by Workers of the Writers' Program of the Work Projects Administration for the State of Massachusetts.
-Revised and reprinted in 1968.
-Very Good+ Condition.
-No dust jacket, but previous owner created one by making a copy of the book and then putting it in a Brodart cover to protect the book (see pictures both ways).
-Cover has one small spot on it.
+Reprint.
+This books was compiled by Workers of the Writers' Program of the Work Projects Administration for the State of New Jersey.
+Near Fine Condition.
+This reprint of the original 1940 copy was done to support the Monmouth County Historical Association.
+No dust jacket, but previous owner created a dust jacket from copying the front and back of the soft cover book and is in a protective Brodart cover (see pictures of both).
 No marks on the text block.
-No marks of previous ownership or inscriptions.
-Includes a variety of photographs of the town.; 8vo - over 7¾ - 9¾" tall.
+No marks of previous ownership or inscriptions.; 8vo - over 7¾ - 9¾" tall.

 Published by Northport, NY: Bacon, Percy & Daggett Publisher, no date.
 Frontispiece of Colonel Richard Henderson, and additional illustrations.
 Reprints the 1941 edition, which was part of the American Guide Series., 1941